ADD CONDITION

 FAQ

-What is the primary use of this roll-on product?
+What is the general description of this product?

-This roll-on is used for temporary relief from minor aches and pains of muscles and joints associated with conditions like simple backache, arthritis, strains, bruises, and sprains.
+It provides temporary relief from minor aches and pains of muscles and joints associated with simple backache, arthritis, strains, bruises, and sprains.

-Adults and children 2 years of age and older can apply it to the affected area not more than 3 to 4 times daily.
-For children under 2 years, consult a doctor.
+For adults and children 2 years of age and older, apply to the affected area not more than 3 to 4 times daily.
+Consult a doctor for children under 2 years of age.

 Are there any contraindications for using this product?